enzymejs/enzyme/docs/api/ShallowWrapper/isEmpty.md

 # `.isEmpty() => Boolean`
 **Deprecated**: Use [.exists()](exists.md) instead.

-Returns whether or not the current node is empty.
+Returns whether or not the wrapper is empty.

 #### Returns

-`Boolean`: whether or not the current node is empty.
+`Boolean`: whether or not the wrapper is empty.

 #### Example